Skip to main content

 For Cloud Hosted OpenFn Users

-To configure your project to use Github sync, follow the following steps:
+To configure your project to use Github sync, follow these steps:

 1. Navigate to Project Settings > Sync to GitHub .